Political positions of Ted Cruz: Taxes

-In 2013, Cruz proposed the abolition of the IRS and the implementation of a flat tax "where the average American can fill out taxes on a postcard."
+In 2013, Cruz proposed the abolition of the Internal Revenue Service (IRS) and the implementation of a flat tax "where the average American can fill out taxes on a postcard."
 The Dallas Morning News reported that Cruz's proposal "was a bold prescription that meshes with Cruz's persona as a brash change agent.
 It drew cheers from a well-heeled Manhattan crowd.
 But as policy from a U.S. senator, it strikes liberal critics as demagoguery, and tax experts as half-baked."

 During his 2016 presidential campaign, Cruz reiterated his call to "abolish the IRS and end its abuse of power and violation of Americans' constitutional rights."
 Cruz also proposed a flat tax at an unspecified level. as well as the elimination of the estate tax.

 Cruz opposes the Marketplace Fairness Act, saying that imposing an internet sales and use tax imposes a burdensome tax that will hurt competition by creating additional costs for internet-based businesses.

 In April 2015, as a Republican presidential candidate, Cruz signed Grover Norquist's anti-tax pledge.